This New Generation of Wearables Empowers People to Take Charge

 Wearable technology is poised to make an impact on the estimated 100 million people in the United States living with chronic pain.
 According to The Economic Costs of Pain in the United States, the total annual impact of chronic pain reported to range from $560 billion to $635 billion in the U.S. Despite massive spending, and overprescribing of opioids, over half of chronic pain sufferers feel that their pain is not adequately managed.
 There is growing consensus that advanced, personalized medical wearable technologies offer the most promising approaches for the challenges in the healthcare system.

 Emerging technology opens possibilities of drug-free options, for those living with chronic pain.
-Technologies, such as Quell, are non-invasive and have been shown to effectively manage pain, levels of relief without the risk of dependency, and other undesirable side effects from pain medication.
-These devices use neurotechnology to relieve pain by sending signals to the brain that stimulates the production of enkephalins, endogenous opioids that have been shown to block pain signals in the body.
+Technologies, such as Quell, are non-invasive and can be used to effectively manage pain, levels of relief without the risk of dependency, and other undesirable side effects from pain medication.
+Quell provides pain relief by comfortably stimulating the nerves that carry normal, non-painful sensations to your brain, which decreases the perception of pain.

 Wearable neurostimulation can be used to treat chronic pain such as back pain, nerve pain, arthritic pain, and foot and leg pain.
 This technology is different from traditional TENS devices that are used for localized pain relief.
 For example, Quell, which is worn on the upper calf, uses neural pulse stimulation to provide widespread relief for chronic pain.
 Users of this device also have the ability to customize their therapy through an app, as well as track and review detailed insights about therapy, sleep, pain, and activity.
 In fact, according to a clinical study, 80% of Quell users reported improvement in chronic pain after 60 days.